 Collect ballots through close of voting.
 Print out and bring to conference for certification recount by Immediate Past President or President.

-The executive director informs the international nominating committee chair of election results.
+The Executive Director informs the international Nominating Committee chair of election results.

+Verify officer election results with international immediate past president (IPP) or in the absence of the IPP, with the international president at the executive committee meeting at conference (This may occur in October, depending on conference dates.)

+Work with Nominating Committee chair to prepare international officer election results for distribution to membership following conference annual business meeting (This may occur in October depending on conference dates.)

 October

-Bring a few copies of guidelines and bylaws for any members that request one.
-Post updates to website.
-Take names and email addresses to email copies to members after conference.

 Take to annual conference (unless otherwise designated):

-New Copy of guidelines and bylaws – keep in your possession at all times during conference meetings
+Copy of guidelines and bylaws – keep in your possession at all times during conference meetings

 Handouts for board meeting